-- 12. (1) This paragraph applies where a recording of a performance in electronic form has been sold on terms which, expressly or impliedly or by virtue of any law, allow the purchaser to make further recordings in connection with his use of the recording. - (2) If there are no express terms - - (a) prohibiting the transfer of the recording by the purchaser, imposing obligations which continue after a transfer, prohibiting the assignment of any consent, or terminating any consent on a transfer; or - (b) providing for the terms on which a transferee may do the things which the purchaser was permitted to do, anything which the purchaser was allowed to do may also be done by a transferee without infringement of the rights conferred by Part II; but any recording made by the purchaser which is not also transferred shall be treated as an illicit recording for all purposes after the transfer.
+12. (1) This paragraph applies where a recording of a performance in electronic form has been sold on terms which, expressly or impliedly or by virtue of any law, allow the purchaser to make further recordings in connection with his use of the recording.

+(2) If there are no express terms -

+(a) prohibiting the transfer of the recording by the purchaser, imposing obligations which continue after a transfer, prohibiting the assignment of any consent, or terminating any consent on a transfer; or anything which the purchaser was allowed to do may also be done by a transferee without infringement of the rights conferred by Part II; but any recording made by the purchaser which is not also ~ transferred shall be treated as an illicit recording for all purposes after the transfer.